damian-andrzej/AWS-SSL-App-CustomHostingDomain/README.md

-# Automate File Updates to an S3 Bucket Using GitHub Actions
+# S3 Website/Custom domain hosting/Cloudfront Network/ACM certificate - Content Update using GitHub Actions

-This guide explains how to create a GitHub Actions pipeline to automatically propagate changes to an S3 bucket after repository file updates.
+This guide explains how to create a an S3 bucket website that is hosted on custom domain server.
+Step by step we enhance app with SSL certificate and CloudFront network deployment.
+All content update/refresh will be automated by Github action pipelines

 ## Steps